TomographicImaging/eqt/README.rst

 Developing GUIs I often find myself creating forms to pass some input and also running some task asynchronously so that the interface is still responsive.

-This little package tries to address both recurring requirements:
+This little package tries to address both recurring requirements.

 1. ``UIFormWidget``, a class to help creating Qt forms programmatically, useable in ``QDockWidgets`` and ``QWidget``